mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 `youtube: https://www.youtube.com/watch?v=GiZ7kyrwZGQ`
 Learning Deep Learning requires time, effort and commitment.
 Fortunately, there is an abundance of online resources to help you learn.
 However, the sheer amount of information, concepts and tools that you need to comprehend and internalise can be overwhelming.

-This article is far from a comprehensive list of all Deep Learning resources.
 My goal is to give you a primer on what you can expect to encounter as you're starting out with Deep Learning and point you to a few possible starting points--many of whom I used myself when I was starting out and found valuable.

 If I'm successful, you should get a good understanding around `what` you need to know and `how` to go about learning it.
 I provide alternative options where possible, so that you can choose what works best for you and create your own learning plan.